-So what has happened that may have made Subaru less dependable than they were a at the height of their popularity in the early 2010s.
+So, what has happened that may have made Subaru’s less dependable than they were at the height of their popularity in the early 2010s.
 There are a few possible reasons that this might be the case.

-One is the fact that Subaru doesn’t have that many models on its roster compared to some of its competitors.
+One is the fact that Subaru doesn’t have as many models on its roster compared to some of its competitors.
 This means that if one or two models drop in reliability then it can bring the whole brand down.
 For example, if the Outback and Legacy experience a drop in dependability ratings, then this will affect the whole Subaru line-up and their standing in the reliability tables.

 Subaru is affected differently to brands such as BMW and Mercedes-Benz, which have a much larger range of models.
-If one or two of the vehicles in the Mercedes or BMW ranges drop in dependability it won’t have much of an impact on the brand’s reliability as a whole.
+If one or two of the vehicles in the Mercedes or BMW ranges drop in dependability it will not have much of an impact on the brand’s reliability as a whole.